-This narrative was prepared by UCL Jill Dando Institute and was co-funded by the College of Policing and the Economic and Social Research Council (ESRC).
+This narrative was prepared by the College of Policing and was co-funded by the College of Policing and the Economic and Social Research Council (ESRC).
 ESRC grant title: 'University Consortium for Evidence-Based Crime Reduction'.
 Grant reference: ES/L007223/1.